TomRaaff/first-mpa/LOG.md

 Initially, I wanted the fetching of data to be handles by the setup as well, but that turned out to be impractical.
 Or I haven't found the right way yet.

+### 15 Sept
+I've found a solution to one of the communication puzzles.
+I still needed a way for child components to speak to their parent components and I've found it.
+In their constructors you can now add event listeners that are callable from within the child component.
+They aren't actually events, they are just functions that are passed in as input.